Has someone you know lost a loved one, but you’re unable to attend the funeral? Do you feel bad about not being there for someone you care about?

 One of the best ways to show how much you care and offer your condolences is to send a well thought out sympathy card with a heartfelt condolence message.
 It doesn’t have to be long.
-In fact, a short, simple note with two or three sentences letting the survivors know that you’re thinking of them can provide quite a bit of comfort.
+In fact, a short, simple note with two or three sentences letting those who are in mourning know that you’re thinking of them can provide quite a bit of comfort.

 You’ll want to address the family.
 Then express your regrets over not being able to attend the funeral, but don’t go on and on about it with excuses.
+Instead, get to the point of expressing your sympathy.
 End it with the promise of a phone call or visit, but make sure it’s something you can follow through with.
 Make a note on your calendar to do what you promised.

 If you have trouble coming up with the right words to say on the card, jot down some thoughts about your relationship with the deceased on some scratch paper.
 You can mention something kind about the person or a brief anecdote about something you experienced.

 For example, if you enjoyed fishing with the person, you can say you always enjoyed the conversations you had while sitting in a boat on the lake.
+Perhaps the person's wisdom helped you through a difficult time in your own life.
+Or maybe he taught you a valuable life lesson.
 Write a rough draft of your note and read it aloud before writing directly on the card.